Recording

 With his Illyria Consort, Čičić brings clarity and depth to this music, uncovering the sonatas’ rich interplay between intellect, devotion and instrumental theatre.
 Restless in imagination and profound in expression, the sonatas – here recorded complete – are illuminated by Čičić’s unmistakable artistry.

-Released on 20 June 2025, the album will be available to purchase on Delphian Records and to stream on Spotify.
+Released on 20 June 2025, the album is available to purchase on Delphian Records and to stream on Spotify.
 This recording project was supported by a grant from Continuo Foundation.

 Share this